slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 "The best time to negotiate your salary for a new job is the moment AFTER they say they want you, and not before.
 Then it becomes a game of chicken for each side to name an amount first, but it is to your advantage to get them to give a number before you do." (...)
 "If you desperately need a job, you are just another problem for a boss; if you can solve many of the problems the boss has right now, you are hired.
 To be hired, think like your boss."
 -- Kevin Kelly [1952]*

-> *"The next decades will be dominated by the AI-working class alliance, as white-collar work loses value while blue-collar work keeps it."
--- Pedro Domingos [1965]*

 > *"If you can’t see yourself working with someone for life, don’t work with them for a day." (...)
 "Mercenaries work for money.
 Missionaries build for others.
 Artists create for themselves." (...)